 Arrival airport and pickup in Botswana

-If you're volunteering at our Conservation Project in Botswana, your arrival airport will be either Polokwane Airport (PTG) in the rural heartland of the Limpopo River basin or Gaborone (GBE), the capital of Botswana.
+If you're volunteering at our Conservation Project in Botswana, your arrival airport will be Polokwane Airport (PTG) in the rural heartland of the Limpopo River basin.

 You should aim to arrive on a Monday if possible.
 Once you arrive, you'll be met by a Projects Abroad representative.
 They’ll be holding a Projects Abroad sign, so they’re easily visible.

-From the airport, you’ll take a stunning three-hour drive (six hours from Gaborone) to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive to our base camp at the nature reserve.

 Visas requirements for your volunteer project or internship in Botswana